HireVue Horizon 2019 Recap Day 1

 As part of a seamless, frictionless application experience, Loren shared a vision of the future with that includes a conversational chatbot to reach out to candidates on their phones and walk them through the hiring process without the candidate ever leaving his/her text messenger.

 To take the future of hiring to an even better place, Loren further envisions a HireVue-driven wizard-like experience that lets candidates find a role that fits them rather than try and fit into an existing job description.
 The candidate will answer a few questions, take an assessment, and see possible roles that work for what the candidate wants and what he/she has to offer along with what your company needs.
+The future of hiring with HireVue is more seamless, more candidate friendly and different than today.

 To learn more about Loren’s visions for the future of the hiring experience, register now to hear Loren’s full session once on-demand sessions are available.